Crazy-Ann/gitbook_pub/Startup/029-First-Things-First/1504120601-getting-started-with-android-a-crash-course-in-developing-for-android.md

 ** 视频介绍**

 > Preview the full Udacity course and get started building your Android app, or get the full course at https://www.udacity.com/course/ud853.
-Android Developer Studio resources are available at https://developer.android.com/sdk/ins....Join a Startup Battle event at http://www.globalstartupbattle.co/, or a Startup Weekend event at http://startupweekend.org/.
-View all Startup Launch resources at http://g.co/launch.
-For startup specific video content, subscribe to the Startup Launch YouTube channel here: http://goo.gl/vf6Ngg.
+Android Developer Studio resources are available at https://developer.android.com/sdk/installing/studio.html

 ** 视频推介语 **